nptscot/nptscot.github.io/manual/index.md

 Other Everyday trips include trips for three purposes:

 1. Shopping: travel to shops, supermarkets, and other retail destinations
-2. Access leisure facilities: as leisure centres, parks, cinemas, pubs and other 'points of interest' related to leisure activities from the Ordnance Survey
+2. Access leisure facilities: such as leisure centres, parks, cinemas, pubs and other 'points of interest' related to leisure activities from the Ordnance Survey
 3. Social trips: visiting friends and family, meaning residential destinations

 The total number of trips for each purpose between Data Zones was estimated using a spatial interaction model (SIM), described in an academic paper (Lovelace et al., [2024](https://doi.org/10.1186/s12544-024-00668-8)).